-- Becoming the first Airline Group to publish its CO2 statistics monthly; - Investing billions of euro in new fuel and noise efficient aircraft; - Commercial SAF partnership with Neste, OMV, Shell and Repsol; - Top rated European airline by ESG risk rating agency (Sustainalytics), rated BBB by MSCI and B by CDP; - Partnered with Trinity College Dublin to launch a Sustainable Aviation Research Centre; - Investment in Verified Carbon Standard (VCS) and Gold Standard carbon projects funded by our Voluntary Carbon Contribution scheme; and - Appointment of a Director of Sustainability, reporting at least quarterly to the Board and Audit Committee, to achieve ambitious environmental commitments.
+- Becoming the first Airline Group to publish its CO2 statistics monthly in fiscal year 2019; - Investing billions of euro in new fuel and noise efficient aircraft; - Commercial SAF partnerships with Enilive, Neste, OMV, Repsol and Shell; - Sustainalytics top rated European airline for ESG; - Industry leading MSCI 'A' rating and CDP 'A-' rating; - Extended our Sustainable Aviation Research Centre partnership with Trinity College Dublin to 2030; and - Appointment of a Director of Sustainability in 2021, reporting at least quarterly to the Audit Committee and Board, to oversee delivery of ambitious environmental commitments.

-Ryanair manages its impact on the environment and lowers CO2 emissions by operating one of the youngest fleets of any major European airline group, achieving high load factors and efficient fuel burn.
+Ryanair manages its impact on the environment and lowers CO2 emissions by operating a young fleet, achieving high load factors and efficient fuel burn.
 These enable Ryanair to minimize fuel and energy consumption and reduce noise pollution.